 Obviously in the short term, COVID-19 can have more severe consequences than ED to think about.
 However, developing long lasting erectile dysfunction can seriously affect your sexual health, relationships and mental health.
 If you’re concerned about developing ED from COVID-19, or are currently suffering from the condition, it’s important to know that it can be treated effectively.

 In terms of medication, there are a variety of options to choose from.
 ED pills can help to relax blood vessels within the penis, aiding erections when sexually aroused.
 Options include:

 • Sildenafil, a cheaper, generic version of Viagra that works the same way

 • Cialis Once Daily, a treatment taken every day that allows for spontaneous sexual activity

 • Daily exercise to help with cardiovascular health

 • Weight loss if you’re overweight

 ED is one of the potential, but rare, after effects of a COVID-19 infection.
 But if you do catch the virus, you’re far more likely to experience one of the following COVID-19 symptoms:

-If you experience any of these symptoms, you should request a free NHS test, and you and anyone you live with should isolate at home until you receive the results of the test.
+If you experience any of these symptoms, you should request an NHS test, and abide by current government regulations.

 Some people with COVID-19 are asymptomatic, meaning they don’t experience any noticeable symptoms from the illness.
 However, they can still transmit the disease to others.